psvks/MUSPlayer/README.md

   As you can see you will not have the option to add new songs.

-  1.-In your workspace folder, you need to create a folder named `musplayer` 2.-Inside that folder you can add your .mp3 files or .ogg files!
+  In your workspace folder, you need to create a folder named `musplayer` Inside that folder you can add your .mp3 files or .ogg files!

 ## Credits